JeffreyKuo1018/Michelin-Sentiment-Analysis/README.md

 ## ⚖️ License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
+This project is licensed under the **MIT License**.
-You may share and adapt the material with proper attribution **for non-commercial use only**.
+You are free to use, modify, and distribute this code, provided that the original license and copyright notice are included.
+See the [LICENSE](./LICENSE) file for full license text.

 > © 2024 Chun-Cheng Kuo

 ---

-## 📬 Contact
+## Contact Information

-📧 Email: cckuo881018@gmail.com
+- Email: cckuo881018@gmail.com
-🔗 LinkedIn: www.linkedin.com/in/chunchengkuo1018/
+- LinkedIn: www.linkedin.com/in/chunchengkuo1018/